Postgraduate MSc/PgDip/PgCert

 International applicants: please check the international intakes page for the latest information and application dates.

-Whether you are planning a career in the growing digital economy, leading on digital transformation projects or even starting your own business, MIIT will develop you as a leader and as a creative thinker.
+Whether you are planning a career in the growing digital economy, leading on digital transformation projects, or even starting your own business, MIIT will develop you as a leader and as a creative thinker.

-Find out more, register for one of our Open Days, explore the Salford campus on our virtual tour or learn more about our Masters courses in business, finance and law.
+To find out more, register for a Postgraduate Open Days or learn more about our master's courses in business, finance and law.

 Placement